aramk/crayon-syntax-highlighter/readme.txt

     * Empty directory path on some pages
     * Expanding uses absolute positioning, so it will stay on top of other elements
     * When expanded the toolbar controls move left for easier toggling
+    * CSS conflicts with wordpress themes causing line-height and font-size overrides to be ignored

 = 2.1.1 =
 * ADDED: